 - Accumulated savings or cash reserves available post-closing are equal to or greater than three months of the proposed PITI payment.
-Cash on hand is not eligible for consideration as a compensating factor. - Continuous employment with the current primary employer. - The subject property is an energy efficient home, defined as a dwelling which meets or exceeds the current International Energy Conservation Code (IECC).
+Cash on hand is not eligible for consideration as a compensating factor. - •-Continuous employment with the current primary employer.

+- The subject property is an energy efficient home, defined as a dwelling which An existing dwelling that meetss or exceedss the current International Energy Conservation Code (IECC)energy efficiency standards outlined in the most current edition of the International Energy Conservation Code.
 Existing dwellings that have been retrofitted to meet the current IECC standards are eligible.
-The lender is responsible for verifying the home meets the current IECC standards, with evidence maintained in the lender's permanent loan file. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver.
+The lender is responsible for verifying that the home meets the current IECC standards, with evidence maintained in the lender's permanent loan file. and supporting documentation must be obtained at the time of submission to the Agency. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver.